osrf/vrx-docker/README.md

 # ./multi_scripts/run_all_teams_all_tasks.bash [-n --nvidia]
 ```

-This will run each of the trials for all tasks sequentially in an automated fashion.
+This will run `run_one_team_all_tasks.bash` on all teams in `generated/team_generated`.
 This is the invocation that will be used to test submissions for the Finals: your system will not be provided with any information about the conditions of the trials.
 If your system performs correctly with this invocation, regardless of the set of configuration files in the trial\_config directory, you're ready for the competition.

 Note: To keep the terminal output clean, all of the output from multi_scripts will be stored in `generated/multi_scripts/run_output/`.
 These convenience scripts are more bug-prone, so if you notice any issues, please submit an issue [here](https://bitbucket.org/osrf/vrx-docker/issues?status=new&status=open).